SIGN UP FOR PARISH NEWSLETTERS

-Individuals all around the parish are doing what they can to keep in touch with shut-ins, deliver groceries and cheer, and follow protocols to keep everyone safe!
+Individuals all around the parish are doing what they can to keep in touch with shut-ins, deliver groceries and cheer, and follow pandemic protocols to keep everyone safe!

 The Village Stitchers (St. Matthew's and Florence Library) always accept donations of good quality yarn and cloth.

-St Matthew's has also set up a Little Free Pantry in the village of Florence and has been overwhelmed by the generosity of the pantry builder, the sign painter, the "landlord" (who installed a heater in winter!), and the community in keeping it stocked.
+St Matthew's has also set up a Little Free Pantry in the village of Florence and has been overwhelmed by the generosity of the pantry builder, the sign painter, the "landlord" (who installed a heater in winter!), and the community in keeping it stocked!